ryangrose/easy-pandoc-templates/README.md

 # easy pandoc templates

-A collection of portable pandoc templates that can be dropped in with no dependencies, builds, or scripts
+A collection of portable pandoc templates with no dependencies

 requires [pandoc](https://pandoc.org/installing.html)